pagkly/Zed/Investopedia3/Make-or-Buy Decision.md

 ## Understanding a Make-or-Buy Decision

 Regarding in-house production, a business must include expenses related to the purchase and maintenance of any production equipment and the cost of production materials.
-Costs to make the product can include the additional labor required to produce the items, which takes the form of wages and benefits, storage requirements within the facility, [holding costs](https://www.investopedia.com/terms/h/holding-costs.asp) overall, and the proper disposal of any remnants or byproducts from the production process.
+Costs to make the product can include the additional labor required to produce the items, which takes the form of wages and benefits, storage requirements within the facility, [[holding costs]](https://www.investopedia.com/terms/h/holding-costs.asp) overall, and the proper disposal of any remnants or byproducts from the production process.

-Buy costs related to purchasing the products from an outside source must include the price of the good itself, any shipping or importing fees, and applicable [sales tax](https://www.investopedia.com/articles/personal-finance/112415/5-states-without-sales-tax.asp) charges.
-Additionally, the company must factor in the expenses relating to the storage of the incoming product and labor costs associated with receiving the products into [inventory](https://www.investopedia.com/terms/i/inventory.asp).
+Buy costs related to purchasing the products from an outside source must include the price of the good itself, any shipping or importing fees, and applicable [[sales tax]](https://www.investopedia.com/articles/personal-finance/112415/5-states-without-sales-tax.asp) charges.
+Additionally, the company must factor in the expenses relating to the storage of the incoming product and labor costs associated with receiving the products into [[inventory]](https://www.investopedia.com/terms/i/inventory.asp).
 It also includes signing any contracts with suppliers that might require the company to be locked-in to certain deals for a certain period of time.

 In a make-or-buy decision, the most important factors to consider are part of quantitative analysis, such as the associated costs of production and whether the business can produce at required levels.